Kazanlak: Climate

-The Bulgarian climate is temperate, with average temperatures from 0 °C to 1.5 °C in January, and 21 °C in July.
+The climate is temperate, with average temperatures from 0 °C to 1.5 °C in January and 21 °C in July.
 The average altitude is 350 m.

-Spring temperatures rise comparatively early and are usually above 5 °C (in the first half of March) and above 10 °C (in the first half of April) but sometimes there are also some cold spring periods.

-The summer temperatures are moderate and the average summer rainfall is rather high, especially at the beginning of summer.
-During the second half of the summer and the beginning of the autumn, there are continuous drops in rainfall.
-Until the middle of November, the average autumn temperature is above 5 °C, and above 10 °C until the end of October.

-The winter is mild, with comparatively low snowfall, short-lasting snow-cover and low minimum temperatures.
-The highest rainfall is in June, and the lowest in February and March.
-The general wind direction is from north-east.
+Spring temperatures rise comparatively early and are usually above 5 °C (in the first half of March) and above 10 °C (in the first half of April), but sometimes there are cold spring periods.
+Summer temperatures are moderate, and the average summer rainfall is rather high, especially at the beginning of the season.
+During the second half of summer and the beginning of autumn, rainfall drops.
+Average temperatures throughout October are above 10 °C and remain above 5 °C until mid-November.
+The winter is mild, with comparatively low snowfall, short-lasting snow-cover, and moderate minimum temperatures.
+The most precipitation falls in June, while the lowest is in February and March.
+A typical wind direction is from north-east.

 Relief

 The town of Kazanlak and the surrounding region is situated in the western part of the Kazanlak Valley.
-There are various soil types, mostly maroon soils (about 50%) which are very suitable for growing oleaginous cultures and herbs.
+There are various soil types, mostly maroon soils (about 50%) which are very suitable for growing oleaginous (oil-producing) cultures and herbs.

 The Kazanlak Valley was formed during the Quaternary Period with the rise of the Balkan and Sredna Gora mountain ranges and the submergence of the Fore-Balkan fields.
-The fault character of the Valley is evidenced by the hot mineral springs near the villages of Ovoshtnik and Yagoda, as well as the town of Pavel Banya.
+The fault character of the valley is evidenced by the hot mineral springs near the villages of Ovoshtnik and Yagoda, as well as the town of Pavel Banya.

 Morphologically, the Kazanlak Valley is divided into three areas.
-The western area is the broadest one and has a lot of hills due to the numerous alluvials, formed by the rivers flowing through the Balkan Mountains.
+The western area is the broadest one and has a lot of hills due to the numerous alluvials formed by the rivers flowing through the Balkan Mountains.
 Although the average altitude is 350 m, here it reaches up to 500 m.
 The central area is narrower and lower, and the relief of the eastern area is much more complex.